 In April 2014, UDV released a discussion paper into milk pricing structures and their impact on the productivity of Australian dairy.
 2 In assessing current milk pricing systems and long term impacts, the report recognised distorted pricing signals:

-Distorted price signals have potentially contributed to less milk in the industry via a distortion of any alignment between payment systems and farm profitability.
+Distorted price signals have potentially contributed to less milk in the industry via a distortion of any alignment between payment systems.
 This is potentially leading to a less competitive and less resilient industry, through an increasing farmer cost of production, with a weakness in export competitiveness and an increased reliance on a domestic market that does not require all the milk produced in the industry.

 Dairy farmers respond to processor pricing signals, these signals are not achieving the desired outcomes.
 For example, weighted average pricing causes confusion amongst suppliers.